Giving chemical use advice

 - written advice notes

 Written information is best because it reduces the risk of information being misinterpreted or forgotten.
-Information can be referred to by the chemical user at any time, reducing the need to rely on their memory (which can cause a mistake).
+Information can be referred to by the chemical user at any time, reducing the need to rely on memory alone.
 It also provides a record of the advice given that can be used should things go wrong to determine whether the problem occurred as a result of the advice provided or from other factors.

 Laws exist to protect chemical users who incur damage or cause contamination of crops or livestock from the misuse of chemicals.